 Can child support be changed in the future?

 As with many areas of a family log, you do have the ability to modify your child support obligation in the future.
-Depending on the changing circumstances of your family it may be justified for you all to weigh whether or not a modification is justified.
+Depending on the changing circumstances of your family, it may be justified for you all to weigh whether or not a modification is justified.
 However, a modification will almost surely not be approved by a court in the future just because you want it to be.
-Rather, there are specific circumstances and factors that must be in play for a court to consider a modification request filed by either parent.
+Rather, specific circumstances and factors must be in play for a court to consider a modification request filed by either parent.

 A substantial and material change in your circumstances, the circumstances of your parent, or in the circumstances of your child must have a curd since you are an initial family law case for your modification request to be granted.
-For instance, if your child were to move in with you on a full-time basis then not only would you likely need to modify conservatorships orders but also your child support orders.
-You should have no obligation to pay any future child support under these circumstances but you may end up owing back child support if you are not current on your payments.
+For instance, if your child were to move in with you on a full-time basis, then not only would you likely need to modify conservatorships orders but also your child support orders.
+You should have no obligation to pay any future child support under these circumstances, but you may end up owing back child support if you are not current on your payments.

 A court would make a decision based on what is in the best interests of your child.
-For instance, if your child develops a substantial medical need in the years after your family law case then it is possible or even likely that your child support obligation could increase as a result.
+For instance, if your child develops a substantial medical need in the years after your family law case, then it is possible or even likely that your child support obligation could increase as a result.
 This is a reality that you may need to consider for your child.
-While I would not agree to then increase ahead of time in your child support you may want to work a possible increase in your child support obligation into your budget each month in the future.
-This way you can be prepared if you are ordered to pay more child support as circumstances change.
+While I would not agree to then increase ahead of time in your child support, you may want to work a possible increase in your child support obligation into your budget each month in the future.
+This way, you can be prepared if you are ordered to pay more child support as circumstances change.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
 These consultations are a great way for you to learn more about the world of Texas family law and to see how your family's circumstances may be impacted by the filing of a child custody or divorce case.